erico009/gameball/README.md

 ### Trackball

 Its a trackball.
 The mouse sensor is located to the right of the ball.
 There is a -20 degree tilt set in the firmware allowing a more natural movement of the thumb.
+The actual ball is a baoding ball, about the cheapest thing I could find.
+Extremely rough tracking and has a bell inside the jingles everytime the mouse is used, replacing with POM balls.
+Ball size is 1.5 inches, because it was the biggest one that wouldn't get in the way.

 ### Joystick